-Transformation experiments are continuing using somatic embryos for rootstock genotypes 140 R u, Freedom, MGT 420A, 110 R, GRN1 and Harmony and scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot using a construct containing the DsRed florescent scorable marker gene which will allow us to monitor the progress of transformation in real time without sacrificing any tissue.
+Transformation experiments were initiated using somatic embryos for rootstock genotypes 1103P, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1 and Harmony and scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot using a construct containing the DsRed florescent scorable marker.
 Thompson Seedless is being included as a positive control.
-DsRed expression was scored 3 months post inoculation (Table 3) and has shown that significant numbers of transgenic somatic embryos can be generated for 1103, 101-14, 140Ru, MGT 420A, French Colombard and 110R.
+DsRed expression was scored 3 months post inoculation (Table 3) and has shown that significant numbers of transgenic somatic embryos can be generated for 1103P, 101-14, 110R, 140Ru, MGT 420A, Harmony, GRN-1 and French Colombard.
 However, very little DsRed expression was seen in Chardonnay somatic embryos.
-The relative transformation efficiency based on recovery of whole plants is higher for 110R than that seen for 1103 and equal to or greater than that seen for 101-14.
-We have also demonstrated that we can generate transgenic plants for French Colombard and MGT420A (Figure 2).
-Based on DsRed expression we have also generated transgenic embryos for Ru 140 and we are in the process of determining if we can regenerate whole plants from the embryos.
-We have begun testing transformation of somatic embryos of Merlot, Freedom, Harmony and GRN1; however, it is too early to determine the percentage of transformation based on DsRed expression.
+The relative transformation efficiency based on recovery of whole plants is higher for 110R than that seen for 1103P and equal to or greater than that seen for 101-14.
+We have also demonstrated that we can generate transgenic plants for French Colombard and MGT420A (Figure 3).
+We are in the process of determining if we can regenerate whole plants from transgenic embryos of Ru140, Merlot, Harmony and GRN1.
+The percentage of embryos expressing DsRed for each genotype is provided in Table 3.
+Images of DsRed expressing Freedom, GRN1, Harmony and Merlot are shown in Figure 4.